imperfectproduce/retryable/README.md

 ```

 Provide a static number of milliseconds to wait, or implement custom logic based
 on the error and attempt number.
-A backoff algorithm can be supplied here.
+A backoff algorithm can be supplied here (see below).

 ### onError